cheng-priv-proj/chord_gen_app/README.md

 In the future, a more advanced chord generation algorithm would include rules that allow for out of key chord substitutions rather than the chords in one key.

+See link below for diagram that shows how the program creates a basic chord progression.

 https://www.musicnotes.com/now/musictheory/chord-progression-formulas/